andreasbergstrm/DS-Wine-Quality-Project/README.md

 ## Model Building

-First I scaled the feature data to improve the training of the models.
+First I scaled the feature data to improve the training of the models, then I split the data into training and test sets with the test set percentage being 33%.

 Then I tried three different models:
 * Multinomial Logistic Regression